Skip to main content

 Student Internship Program

 The New Orleans Police Department (NOPD) Student Internship Program is an unpaid intensive internship offering U.S. citizen undergraduate and graduate students a chance to witness and participate in the formation and implementation of law enforcement, working closely with officers and staff of the department.
-The program is both professionally and academically beneficial, providing participants with hands-on experience in a law enforcement setting, and insight into the substance and daily operations of the department.
+The program is both professionally and academically beneficial, providing participants with hands-on experience in a law enforcement setting and insight into the substance and daily operations of the department.

 The NOPD Internship Program participants serve in various sections of the department.
 As part of the NOPD Internship Program, participants will: